InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 # Introduction

-Infrastructure is one of the key aspects when dealing with inner source.
+Infrastructure is one of the key aspects when dealing with InnerSource.
 This provides the tools necessary to develop and communicate across the development teams.